RussAbbott/pylog/README.md

 for _ in isEven(i)
 ```

-succeeds/fails for a given `i`, the list comprehension completes/fails to complete the iteration for that `i` and includes (does not include) `i` in the generated list.
+succeeds/fails for a given `i`, the list comprehension completes/fails to complete the iteration for that `i` and includes/does not include `i` in the generated list.

 ## File organization